Custom pages

 Import Your Module

-component when a user clinks on a link that points to /a-custom-page
+user clicks on a link that points to /a-custom-page.

 Troubleshooting